AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

       }
       #endif

-One can write the functions in C and should include the header containing the function declarations in the C source code to ensure type safety.
-However, we typically write these kernel functions in Fortran because of the native multi-dimensional array support by Fortran.
-As we have seen in the section on :ref:`sec:basics:mfiter`, these Fortran functions take C pointers and view them as multi-dimensional arrays of the shape specified by the additional integer arguments.
+These Fortran functions take C pointers and view them as multi-dimensional arrays of the shape specified by the additional integer arguments.
 Note that Fortran takes arguments by reference unless the :fortran:`value` keyword is used.
 So an integer argument on the Fortran side